ccrd1711/space_shack/README.md

 to models.py
 ensuring I was comparing date() to date()

+Likes were not showing on reviews individually after design change, and getting poster comments under a button to say when you've liked a review:

 Features that were not implement but could be in future:
 User dashboard to see reviews